CS

 Who Should Buy Which?

-Buy the Chery Tiggo 8 Super Hybrid if: You need more boot space, want lower running costs, value a longer warranty, or prefer Chery's approach to design and ownership experience.
+Buy the Chery Tiggo 8 Super Hybrid if: You want the lower entry price, need more boot space, want lower running costs, value a longer warranty, or prefer Chery's approach to design and ownership experience.

 The Verdict

-The Chery Tiggo 8 Super Hybrid takes 4 of 5 key spec categories.
-The Chery Tiggo 8 Super Hybrid will save you roughly $1,795 a year in fuel.
+The Chery Tiggo 8 Super Hybrid takes 5 of 7 key spec categories and comes in at a lower price.
+The Chery Tiggo 8 Super Hybrid will save you roughly $2,104 a year in fuel.
 If boot space matters, the Chery Tiggo 8 Super Hybrid has a clear edge.
 The Chery Tiggo 8 Super Hybrid adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.